-There are six matters scheduled for a vote:
+There are four matters scheduled for a vote:

-- 1. The election of two Class I directors to hold office until the 2025 Annual Meeting of Stockholders; - 2.
-Ratification of the appointment of Baker Tilly Virchow Krause, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021 (the "Auditor Proposal") - 3.
-A proposal to increase the reserve of shares of common stock authorized for issuance under the Amended and Restated 2012 Stock Incentive Plan from 3,2500,000 to 5,750,000 (the "Plan Increase Proposal"); - 4.
-A non-binding advisory resolution to approve compensation of the Company's executive officers as disclosed in the proxy statement accompanying this Notice; - 5.
-A non-binding advisory resolution on the frequency in which shareholders approve the compensation of the Company's executive officers; and - 6.
-A proposal to adjourn the meeting, if necessary, in order to solicit additional proxies for approval of the Plan Increase Proposal.
+- 1. The election of three Class II directors to hold office until the 2026 Annual Meeting of Stockholders; - 2.
+Ratification of the appointment of BDO USA, P.C.as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 (the "Auditor Proposal") - 3.
+A proposal to adopt the 2023 Equity Incentive Plan (the "Plan Proposal"); - 4.
+A non-binding advisory resolution to approve compensation of the Company's executive officers as disclosed in the proxy statement accompanying this Notice; and